 Organisations interested in applying for a Meet and Code grant must first register with Meet and Code and have their status as a charitable non-profit organisation validated.
 This validation will be performed by the TechSoup Europe network partner in the applicant organisation’s country.

 Authorised representatives of the organisation must provide details of their organisation and enter a detailed description of the event idea and valid contact details.
 Each organisation is entitled to submit more than one event idea, provided it involves significantly different projects.

-Organisations may submit their event ideas between 03.06.2019 and 08.09.2019 inclusive.
+Organisations may submit their event ideas between 01.06.2020 and 22.09.2020 inclusive.
 The determining factor enabling the evaluation of the idea by the local partner is the completeness of the details provided and documents submitted up to the close of registration.

 Every event idea will be evaluated by Haus des Stiftens GmbH or, as may apply, its partner in the TechSoup Europe network After four weeks the organisation's representative will be notified by email if a submitted idea will be funded or not.

 In the event of an idea being rejected, the local TechSoup Europe partner can - on non-profit’s request - share the reason for rejection with the person responsible.
 The organisation is able to submit the idea again once it has been revised.
 Should it be rejected again, the idea can no longer be submitted.